-Before we get into when to use these, let’s make sure we distinguish the pronunciation, because these are pronounced differently.
+Before we get into when to use these, let’s make sure we practice the pronunciation of drank and drunk, because these are pronounced differently.

 How to pronounce DRANK and DRUNK